Audio format guide

 Separates stable and browser-dependent paths

-WAV is treated as the stable local fallback, while AAC and Opus exports stay tied to browser support reality.
+WAV is treated as the stable local output, while AAC and Opus exports stay tied to browser support.

-Once the format decision is clearer, you can move into the related Picmu route without rebuilding the workflow.
+Once the format decision is clearer, you can move into the related Picmu page without rebuilding the workflow.

 Tradeoffs